ianpetrarca/hicetnunc_api_guide/README.md

 ### NFT

 An NFT stands for 'non-fungible-token' and was originally created as one of many smart contract types to use on the Ethereum network.
-Unlike a currency, an NFT is a more of a receipt that uses a private key to verify your assocation to certain files, items and events that happen on the blockchain.
+Unlike a currency, an NFT is a receipt that uses a private key to verify your assocation to certain files, items and events that happen on the blockchain.
 It is your digital backpack that lets you store and collect moments and digital blockchain goods.

 ### Hicetnunc